insee-t/dormy/note.md

 # need to add color to tenant information page.

 # no need for mail system. because where to put them?

+# should have it own summary(รวม) of edit apartment

+# invoice button on meter should also print rent bill I guess.